Accessibility

 Address: Apollo Theatre, Shaftesbury Avenue, London W1D 7ES

-Wheelchair user access is provided using a platform lift to the Stalls.
+Wheelchair user access is provided using a platform stair lift to the Stalls.
+The dimensions of the Platform stair lift are 100 cm x 80 cm, with a maximum weight load of 300kg.
+Please note that any scooter or wheelchair that have extremities outside of these dimensions fill not fit on the platform lift.
 Please report to the main entrance on arrival and a member of staff will accompany you to the wheelchair access entrance.
-Maximum weight is 300kg.
-Stalls Q1 and Q22 can be removed to provide wheelchair spaces.
+Our wheelchair park locations are provided in Q1 and Q22 of the stalls, which can be removed to provide spaces.

 There is a fully adapted unisex toilet in the Stalls.